OUR SOCIAL MEDIA CHANNELS ARE THE MOST UP-T0-DATE SOURCE OF INFO SO PLEASE REFER TO THESE

 At present no, but we will be looking into this ASAP.

 What else is there to do in Letchworth?

 Right from its inception, Letchworth Garden City was designed to be like nowhere else in England – a whole settlement built on the idea of combining ‘the health of the country with the comforts of the town’.
 Today, its pioneering spirit is matched by an imaginative mix of shops and services that is ripe for exploring.
 Click here for a taste of what modern Letchworth Garden City has to offer!

 What is “The Wynd”?

-The Wynd is Letchworth’s best kept secret – a charming pedestrianised street full of independent businesses including an incredibly well-stocked craft shop with regular evening workshops, a lovely delicatessen, two beauty salons, a treasure-trove of vintage, antique and collectables, a vegetarian and vegan café, a lovely little gallery running daily activities for kids and cool adult classes, a peerless IT service, a busy ironing shop, some gorgeous gift boutiques and more
+The Wynd is Letchworth’s best kept secret – a charming pedestrianised street full of independent businesses including an incredibly well-stocked craft shop with regular evening workshops, a lovely delicatessen, two beauty salons, a treasure-trove of vintage, antique and collectables, a vegan café, a lovely little gallery running daily activities for kids and cool adult classes, a peerless IT service, a busy ironing shop, some gorgeous gift boutiques and more

 I’m interested in working for you – what should I do?